Chilkoot Trail tramways

-The Chilkoot Trail tramways were aerial tramways that played a significant role in the Klondike Gold Rush and the Chilkoot Trail as a transportation system to move prospectors and equipment towards the Dawson City/Klondike gold fields.
+The Chilkoot Trail tramways were aerial tramways that played a significant role in the Klondike Gold Rush and the Chilkoot Trail as a transportation system to move prospectors and equipment towards the Dawson City/Klondike gold fields in Canada.

 Four tramways and one hoist operated on the trail, although all eventually closed before 1900 when the White Pass and Yukon Route railroad became the transportation method of choice for remaining prospectors.

 Peterson Hoist

 The Peterson Hoist, set up in 1896, was one of the first of semi-permanent gear-hauling infrastructures to be built on the trail.
 Little is known about P.H.
 Peterson's hoist, including its location.
 He may have in fact operated on the adjacent, eponymous Peterson Pass instead of the Chilkoot Pass.
 Peterson's hoist simply consisted of, according to an observer, a pulley at the top of the pass with a rope running through it.
 Attached to one end of the rope was a sled with runners and the other a box.
 Gear would be loaded into the sled while the box would be filled with snow and gravity would work its magic with the snow-filled box pulling the sled up as it went down.
 Everything would be emptied and the operation repeated.
 The hoist's simplicity leads to part of the befuddlement over the location, as this hoist left a minimal number of artifacts.

 On February 17, 1898 Peterson leased the hoist to J.F.
 Hielscher for the subsequent five months, which were the peak months of the rush.